 A guided whitewater rafting trip easily makes the list of must-do Adirondack experiences.
 There's a team-building element to it, for sure, but there are also heart-pounding moments of frantic paddling, enveloping waves, and bucking-bronco worthy ups and downs.

-My advice to the uninitiated: Get your friends and family, and sign up for a raft run this fall, before winter closes the whole thing down until spring.
+My advice to the uninitiated: Get your friends and family, and sign up for a raft run while the weather's warm because winter shuts the whole thing down until spring.

 Summer there, summer gone

 The day started at Adirondac Rafting Company in Indian Lake.
 It's one of several businesses that raft the Hudson.
 We first stretched wetsuits over our bodies like tight, one-piece pajamas.
 Extra layers can be worn underneath, but I recommend a swimsuit, as the wetsuits are pretty warm.
 Once everyone was suited up and fitted with life vests, the guides hoisted the large rafts onto the shuttle buses and explained some basic safety rules.
 They all made sense, especially the one about keeping a hand over the top of the paddle at all times.
 The reasoning is simple: Unprotected paddles can hit someone in the mouth, leading to a condition one guide called summer teeth — "summer there, summer gone."